Dipa Karmakar

-Dipa Karmakar (born 9 August 1993) is an Indian Gymnast from Tripura State.
-She is the first gymnast of India who competed in the Olympics.
-In her debut 2016 Summer Olympics, in the final she reached till 4th position.
+Dipa Karmakar (দীপা কর্মকার; born 9 August 1993) is an Indian former artistic gymnast.
+She is one of only five women in the world to have mastered the Produnova vault.
+Karmakar became the first Indian gymnast to qualify for an Olympic final at the 2016 Rio Olympics, where she narrowly missed out on a medal, finishing fourth in the women’s vault event by just 0.15 points.
+In 2024, she announced her retirement from gymnastics.

-At the Rio Olympics, she lost an Olympic medal by just 0.15 points; due to her historic achievement at Rio Olympic, she became a well known Gymnast as well as a face of gymnastics in India.
-In the final she performed a difficult Prodonova vault and completed against worlds' top Gymnasts such as Simone Biles of United States, Maria Paseka and Giulia Steingrubber, who won Gold, Silver and Bronze medal respectively.

-Karmakar first gained attention when she won a bronze medal at the 2014 Commonwealth Games in Glasgow, becoming the first Indian female gymnast to do so in the history of the Games.
-She also won a bronze medal at the Asian Gymnastics Championships and finished fifth at the 2015 World Artistic Gymnastics Championships, both firsts for her country.
+Karmakar first gained attention when she won a bronze at the 2014 Commonwealth Games in Glasgow, becoming the first Indian female gymnast to do so in the history of the Games.
+She also won a bronze at the Asian Championships and finished fifth at the 2015 World Championships, both firsts for any Indian athlete.

-Karmakar represented India at the 2016 Summer Olympics in Rio de Janeiro, becoming the first Indian female gymnast ever to compete in the Olympics, and the first Indian gymnast to do so in 52 years.
-She finished in fourth position in Women's Vault Gymnastics event at Rio, with an overall score of 15.066.
+Karmakar represented India at the 2016 Summer Olympics in Rio de Janeiro, becoming the first Indian female gymnast ever to compete in the Olympics.
+She was also the first Indian gymnast in any discipline to compete at the Olympics since the 1964 Summer Olympics 52 years ago.
+Karmakar finished fourth in the vault in Rio, with an overall score of 15.066.

 In July 2018, she became the first Indian gymnast to win a gold medal at a global event, when she finished first in the vault event of the FIG Artistic Gymnastics World Challenge Cup at Mersin, Turkey.

-She is one of the only five women who have successfully landed the Produnova, which is regarded as the most difficult vault of those currently being performed in women's gymnastics.
+She is one of the only five women who have successfully landed the Produnova, which is regarded as one of the most difficult vaults of those currently being performed in women's gymnastics.

 She is a recipient of the Padma Shri, the fourth highest civilian award in the Republic of India.
 For her performance in Rio Olympics 2016, the Government of India conferred upon her the Major Dhyan Chand Khel Ratna award in August 2016.

 Early life and career

-Hailing from Agartala in Tripura, Karmakar started her school life and education in Abhoynagar Nazrul Smriti Vidyalaya; she started practicing gymnastics when she was only 6 years old and has been coached by Soma Nandi & Bishweshwar Nandi since.
+Hailing from Agartala in Tripura, Karmakar started her school life and education in Abhoynagar Nazrul Smriti Vidyalaya; she started practising gymnastics when she was only 6 years old and has been coached by Soma Nandi & Bishweshwar Nandi since.

 When she began gymnastics, Karmakar had flat feet, an undesirable physical trait in a gymnast because it affects their performance.
 Through extensive training, she was able to develop an arch in her foot.

 In 2008, she won the Junior Nationals in Jalpaiguri.
 Since 2007, Karmakar has won 77 medals, including 67 gold, in state, national and international championships.
-She was part of the Indian gymnastics contingent at the 2010 Commonwealth Games in Delhi.
+She was part of the Indian gymnastics contingent at the 2010 Commonwealth Games in Delhi, India, Asia.